-1. The arbitral tribunal may appoint one or more experts to give written advice.
-The arbitral tribunal shall consult the parties regarding the terms of reference to be issued to the experts.
-The arbitral tribunal shall send the parties a copy of the appointment and the terms of reference of the experts as soon as possible.

-2. If a party does not provide the expert with the information he requires or render the cooperation he needs, the expert may request that the arbitral tribunal order the relevant party to do so.

-3. After receipt of the expert's report, the arbitral tribunal shall send a copy thereof to the parties as soon as possible.

-4. At the request of any of the parties, the experts shall be heard at a hearing of the arbitral tribunal.
+- 1. The arbitral tribunal may appoint one or more experts to give written advice.
+Where appropriate an expert may be chosen from the Expert Pool.
+The Arbitral Tribunal shall consult the parties regarding the terms of reference to be issued to the expert.
+The Arbitral Tribunal shall send the parties a copy of the appointment and the terms of reference as soon as possible. - 2.
+If a party does not provide the expert with the information he requires or render the cooperation he needs, the expert may request that the arbitral tribunal order the relevant party to do so. - 3.
+After receipt of the expert's report, the arbitral tribunal shall send a copy thereof to the parties as soon as possible. - 4.
+At the request of any of the parties, the experts shall be heard at a hearing of the arbitral tribunal.
 If a party wishes to make such a request, it shall so notify the arbitral tribunal and the other party as soon as possible.
-At the hearing, the arbitral tribunal shall give the parties the opportunity to ask the experts questions and to present their own experts.

-5. Without prejudice to the provisions in paragraph 4, the arbitral tribunal shall give the parties the opportunity to be heard regarding the advice of the experts appointed by the arbitral tribunal.

-6. The arbitral tribunal may call in technical assistance in the arbitral proceedings and make arrangements for the presence of an interpreter at the hearing.
+At the hearing, the arbitral tribunal shall give the parties the opportunity to ask the experts questions and to present their own experts. - 5.
+Without prejudice to the provisions in paragraph 4, the arbitral tribunal shall give the parties the opportunity to be heard regarding the advice of the experts appointed by the arbitral tribunal. - 6.
+The arbitral tribunal may call in technical assistance in the arbitral proceedings and make arrangements for the presence of an interpreter at the hearing. - 7.
+In any case where complex and/or highly technical issues have arisen or are expected to arise, such as concerning an art object's authenticity, the arbitral tribunal may appoint a technical process advisor, where appropriate, from the Expert Pool to advise the arbitral tribunal with respect to pre-hearing evidence gathering and evidence exchange processes.
+Such a technical process advisor shall only be appointed with the parties' consent following an arbitral tribunal engagement proposal spelling out the contemplated role, scope of authority, advisory mandate, and other matters concerning the appointment, which shall ultimately also be confirmed in a procedural order making the appointment.

+- 8. All communications with and from the technical process advisor shall be simultaneously shared with the arbitral tribunal and the parties alike. - 9.
+The arbitral tribunal retains ultimate decision-making responsibility on all matters the technical process advisor recommends or advises on.
+The technical process advisor does not attend the hearing on the merits or participate in the arbitral tribunal's deliberations.
+The arbitral tribunal may, however, at the request of a party or on its own initiative, invite the technical process advisor to be present at the hearing in order to answer specific questions.